Leopard125/EMMOP/README.md

 # EMMOP

 ------
-## Supplementary Material
-The supplementary material includes the datasets associated with the experimental results reported in the manuscript currently under peer review.

 ## Code Base
 The code is built upon **PlatEMO:** _A MATLAB platform for evolutionary multi-objective optimization_ [educational forum], with sincere thanks to Ye Tian, Ran Cheng, Xingyi Zhang, and Yaochu Jin.
 **Note:** This implementation uses a previous version of PlatEMO (v2.7).